hlrs-fcg/spada_fcg_fork/irspec/spatial.md

 #### Receiving Streaming Data with `receive`

-Inside a `task` block, the `receive` operation wraps a channel to receive a stream of data from it.
+Inside a `compute` block, the `receive` operation wraps a channel to receive a stream of data from it.

 ```rust
 receive(channel_name)